arizzogithub/The-El-Gamal-public-key-cryptosystem-practical-examples/README.md

 Question 8
 Generate a new set of private and public keys for Alice and Bob, using the p and g you generated in Question 7.
-Encrypt your SRN with the shared key.
 Include a brief explanation and the relevant code snippet.